30 Best Reference Letter Examples [Guide & Writing Tips]

 Date

-The writer of the reference letter should also provide the date of writing.
+The writer should also provide the date of writing.
 The writer should ensure that the date is placed on the top left of the page.
 This will help inform that the recipient knows when the letter was written.

 Hiring manager’s details

-The write should ensure that the reference letter contains the hiring manager’s name, title, and address.
+The writer should ensure that the letter contains the hiring manager’s name, title, and address.
 This helps ensure that the letter is delivered to the intended target, therefore completing the candidate’s application information.

-Note: If a writer is sending the reference letter via email, then he/she is not required to provide any contact information or date on the letterhead.
+If a writer is sending it via email, then he/she is not required to provide any contact information or date on the letterhead.
 The contact information in such a case will be written after the email signature.
 The subject line should only indicate the candidate’s name, the position he/she is applying for, and the writer’s intention for writing the letter, for example, the Reference letter for the Sarah King-Teaching position.

 Salutation